FAQs

 • through the Þ Hub: in addition to blocks and types, endpoints (APIs) can also be made accessible via the Þ Hub.
 Currently available endpoints include OpenAI and Mapbox.
 All Block Protocol users receive free credits for use with these services, and receive discounted access through Þ Hobby and Þ Pro subscriptions.
 Individual embedding applications can additionally override the Block Protocol API's handling of any available service, and choose to resolve these themselves, falling back to the Block Protocol's support for services or ignoring them entirely.
 Read more in the Service module specification.

 Facilitating external API access via the Þ Hub is a new addition to the protocol, and intructions for making additional endpoints available will be added in due course.
 In the meantime, we're able to manually add endpoints on behalf of block developers.
-If there's an endpoint you'd like to use within a new or existing block, please message us on Discord.
+If there's an endpoint you'd like to use within a new or existing block, please contact us.

 The ability for Þ blocks to access external services while (optionally) authenticated as an individual user is a capability which we intend to introduce in the coming months.
 This will enable blocks to be developed that allow for a much wider range of use-cases to be addressed.